 The German supermarket has created its own target.
-2022 is when it will make the packaging across all of its own-label products recyclable, reusable or compostable.
+2022 is when it will make the packaging across all of its own-label products recyclable, reusable, or compostable to reduce waste.
 Along with this, it has stopped selling its 5p plastic bags and has made the switch to paper bags in some areas.

 Along with this, some stores no longer offer plastic bags.
-Instead, they are giving consumers the chance to use empty fruit and veg cardboard boxes to carry their goods.
+Instead, they are giving consumers a chance to use empty fruit and veg cardboard boxes to carry their goods.

 Focusing on plastic bags, Morrisons has brought in new paper bags.
 Along with this, they have also increased the price of plastic bags.

 We could consider Sainsbury’s as the leader in this area.
 Since 2005 it has been working to reduce plastic.
 It has already reduced its own brand packaging by 35%.
 What’s more, 40% of its packaging is made using recycled materials.

 Along with this, it has recently announced the removal of all plastic bags for loose fruit, vegetables, and bakery goods.

 From targeting its own-brand plastic packaging to using 100% sustainable paper and board, Tesco is certainly playing its part.
 It has also chosen to remove some plastic-wrapped fruit and vegetables.

 The UK Plastics Pact and Food Waste Pledge